tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 * The client uses the public key in the credential as the server's working key for the TLS handshake.

-The credential's signature is subject to the negotiated signature algorithms.
-A credential cannot be used if the client advertises support for credentials however a server does not have a certificate which is compatible with any of the negotiated signature algorithms.
+Delegated credentials can be used either in TLS 1.3 or TLS 1.2.
+Differences between the use of Delegated credentials in the protocols are explictly stated.

-It was noted by [J\"{a}ger et al.] that certificates in use by servers that support outdated protocols such as SSLv2 can be used to forge signatures for certificates that contain the keyEncipherment KeyUsage [[RFC5280 section 4.2.1.3]] In order to prevent this type of cross-protocol attack, clients MUST NOT accept connections from certificates with the keyEncipherment KeyUsage.
+It was noted by [J\"{a}ger et al.] that certificates in use by servers that support outdated protocols such as SSLv2 can be used to forge signatures for certificates that contain the keyEncipherment KeyUsage [[RFC5280 section 4.2.1.3]] In order to prevent this type of cross-protocol attack, we define a new DelegationUsage extension to X.509 which permits use of delegated credentials.
+Clients MUST NOT accept delegated credentials associated with certificates without this extension.

-[[ Nick - This is a much less stringent requirement than a new flag, since it means that all existing ECDSA certificates can be re-used.]]

 Credentials allow the server to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for revoking